I am going to give you a look inside my travel journal.

 For the maps, brochures, and pamphlets that I end up using for my travel journal.
 I like to put them in my journal in a way where they can still be used.
 I’ll glue them in to where they can still fold out into a map and or I can open up the brochure and still see and read what’s inside.

 I recorded a video for my YouTube channel of me flipping through my travel journal.
 If you’re interested in getting a first hand look inside my travel journal.
 I’ve linked it down below for you to watch.

 Don’t forget to “Like” this video and “Subscribe” to my YouTube channel.
 So you can keep up with my latest videos.
+I upload new videos every Sunday & Thursday.
 I hope you enjoyed this blog post.
 If you have any questions feel free to comment down below